albionlawrence/quantum_part_1/_sources/chapter4/Axioms.md

 # The Axioms of Quantum Mechanics.

-One can make a case taht the best way to introduce quantum mechanics is to just jump right in.
+One can make a case that the best way to introduce quantum mechanics is to just jump right in.
 The rules are comparatively simple, if somewhat abstract.
 We will take that approach and then proceed to applying the rules to various examples.
 In this way we can build some intuition for how the rules work.

 A good reason for doing this is that the rules are very different from how we approach classical mechanics.
 Furthermore, they yield predictions that have withstood over a century of experimental tests.
 So perhaps we should just state what the rules are and get used to them.
 The infamous philosophivcal puzzles amount to: where do these rules come from?
 We will allude to these, and in coming lectures eliminate one class of possibilities.